nano-o/Distributed-termination-detection/README.md

 has received from each other node.
 When the daemon sees that all numbers match, it declares that the system has terminated.

-This is the Channel Counting Algorithm described in: Mattern, Friedemann.
-*Algorithms for distributed termination detection.* Distributed computing 2.3 (1987): 161-175.
-The first version of this algorithm seems to be found in:
-Kumar, Devendra.  *A class of termination detection algorithms for distributed computations.* International Conference on Foundations of Software Technology and Theoretical Computer Science.
+This is the algorithm described in Section 4 of: Kumar, Devendra.  *A class of termination detection algorithms for distributed computations.* International Conference on Foundations of Software Technology and Theoretical Computer Science.
 Springer, Berlin, Heidelberg, 1985.

+The algorithm can also be found in : Mattern, Friedemann. *Algorithms for distributed termination detection.* Distributed computing 2.3 (1987): 161-175.
+In this paper, the algorithm is called the Channel Counting Algorithm and is described in Section 7.

-The original proof is quite mind-bending, but `Termination.tla` shows that there is a relatively simple inductive invariant that proves the correctness of the algorithm.
+The original, operational proof is a little mind-bending (the principle is illustrated in Figure 8, Section 6, of *Algorithms for distributed termination detection.*).
+Instead, `Termination.tla` shows that there is a relatively simple inductive invariant that proves the correctness of the algorithm.
 So this kind of a proof pearl.

 `Termination.tla` contains both the specification of the algorithm and an inductive invariant that proves safety.